Loki-Astari/geeky-nextjs/content/posts/ControlFlow.md

 sharing: true
 footer: true
 subtitle: So you want to learn C++
 description: C++ for beginners.
 Part 5 Control Flow.
-So far we have demonstrated basic programs that just do a single task without making any decisions.
-Most (all but the most trivial) programming languages provide constructs for decision making (Conditional Branching).
+So far, we have demonstrated basic programs that do a single task without making any decisions.
+Most (all but the most trivial) programming languages provide decision-making constructs (Conditional Branching).
 image: /images/post/post-8.png
 imageInfo:
     original:           https://unsplash.com/photos/oSvR0wGYUBs